 Aeromedical disposition of Pilot Electrocardiographic Findings:

 Depending on a pilot's age and class of medical certificate, a resting 12 Lead ECG is typically required for initial license application and routine medical surveillance of aircrew in most jurisdictions.
-For example, the FAA requires a pilot who is 40 years old or older with a first-class medical certificate to have a 12 Lead ECG every six months.
-For pilots younger than 40 years old, this is an annual test.
+For example, the FAA requires an EKG for first class medical applicants at the first application after reaching the 35th birthday and on annual basis after reaching the 40th birthday.

 ECG findings for the aircrew population in both military and civilian aviation are somewhat inexplicable especially for aircrew younger than 30 years old.